SchoolOfCode/bootcamp-pre-course/README.md

 The image of the lone coder sitting in a dark corner tapping away in solitude is a stereotype thanks to countless movies and TV shows, but in reality, coding is a hugely collaborative endeavor.
 There are loads of benefits to multiple people working on the same codebase, but without a form of version control, the potential for getting wires crossed and overlapping each other's code looms.
 A version control system tracks all of the different changes that are being made to a coding project, so that work can be checked before being commited, or enabling us to re-wind time to an earlier version if something goes wrong.

 During the bootcamp, the version control tool you'll be using is called Git.
 Hand in hand with Git, we'll also be using GitHub (where you're reading this right now), and once you start writing and sharing code in earnest, they'll soon become your best friends!
+[Watch this video](https://vimeo.com/632147610/b261a71a83) for an introduction to Git.

 First, make sure you follow [the instructions here](https://www.freecodecamp.org/news/git-first-time-setup/) to ensure you've installed Git correctly and have your credentials configured correctly.
 This will be a good chance to start practicing interacting with your computer using the command line as well.